udontur/obsidian/snc2d.md

 ![[Drawing 2024-10-21 16.56.47.excalidraw]]
 - **Structure**
 	- Changes it's shape to eat the intruder
-	- Only last 1 - 3 days
+	- Made from bone marrow
+	- In the blol
-	- Ma
+- **Function**
+	- Part of the immune system
+	- Protect our bodies from sickness